This section covers two parts of the architecture:

 There are a number of technologies or functional design choices that provide high-availability or networking functions as part of a VIP/Load-balancing solution.

 kube-vip service builds a multi-node or multi-pod cluster to provide High-Availability.
 When a leader is elected, this node will inherit the Virtual IP and become the leader of the load-balancing within the cluster.

-When running in cluster it will use leader election
+When using ARP or layer2 it will use leader election

 The leader within the cluster will assume the vip and will have it bound to the selected interface that is declared within the configuration.
 When the leader changes it will evacuate the vip first or in failure scenarios the vip will be directly assumed by the next elected leader.

 When the vip moves from one host to another any host that has been using the vip will retain the previous

 vip <-> MAC address mapping until the ARP (Address resolution protocol) expires the old entry (typically 30 seconds) and retrieves a new

 vip <-> MAC mapping.
 This can be improved using Gratuitous ARP broadcasts (when enabled), this is detailed below.

 kube-vip can be configured to broadcast a gratuitous arp that will typically immediately notify all local hosts that the